 Our Guiding Principles

-Ernestine’s Women’s Shelter recognizes the impact of violence on children and acknowledges that the rights of children are separate and distinct from their parents.
+Ernestine’s Women’s Shelter recognizes the impact of violence on children, and acknowledges that the rights of children are separate and distinct from their parents.

-Ernestine’s recognizes each woman’s right to self-determination.
+Ernestine’s recognizes each individual’s right to self-determination.

-Ernestine’s acknowledges that violence can be physical, emotional, psychological and sexual.
+Ernestine’s acknowledges that violence can be, physical, emotional, psychological, and sexual.

 An Anti-Racism and Anti-Oppression Framework is:

 A perspective that confronts all aspects of injustice and inequality within society’s institutions, structures, systems and practices, and is intended to understand and eradicate racism and oppression in all of its forms.

 At Ernestine’s, we strive to provide accessible, appropriate, and relevant services to children, youth, and women within an anti-racism anti-oppression framework.

 Ernestine’s strategic planning process started in 2019, and its priorities have been identified and approved through a rigorous, consultative process.
 They build on the successes of the Ernestine’s 2014-2017 plan, which focused on: Partnerships, Education, and Financial Sustainability.
 These strategic priorities will guide our planning for programs and services, and assist our team members in prioritizing Ernestine’s operational activities.